Native Americans say U.S. does not own land it is about to give to Rio Tinto

 Rio’s Resolution Copper subsidiary said it will monitor the case and remains “committed to ongoing engagement with Native American tribes to continue shaping the project and deliver initiatives that recognize and protect cultural heritage.”

-Rio and development partner BHP Group Ltd have sought for years to access the underground copper deposit, about 70 miles (113 km) east of Phoenix in the Tonto National Forest.
+Rio and development partner BHP Group Ltd have sought for years to access the underground copper deposit, about 70 miles east of Phoenix in the Tonto National Forest.

 The deposit sits below land that belonged to the tribe before the United States existed.
 An 1852 treaty between U.S. officials and the tribe that is still in force set aside the land for the Apaches’ use.